Changing the destination for more than 1,500 satellites.

 Researchers from North Carolina State University and the University of Texas at Austin have developed a technique for detecting types of malware that use a system’s architecture to thwart traditional security measures.
 The new detection approach works by tracking power fluctuations in embedded systems.

 “Embedded systems are basically any computer that doesn’t have a physical keyboard – from smartphones to Internet of Things devices,” says Aydin Aysu, co-author of a paper on the work and an assistant professor of electrical and computer engineering at NC State.
-“Embedded systems are used in everything from the voice-activated virtual assistants in our homes to industrial control systems like those used in .
-And that targets those systems can be used to seize control of these systems or to steal information.”
+“Embedded systems are used in everything from the voice-activated virtual assistants in our homes to industrial control systems like those used in power plants.
+And malware that targets those systems can be used to seize control of these systems or to steal information.”

 You’ve never heard Dean Martin like this.

-Researchers from the Harvard John A. Paulson School of Engineering and Applied Sciences transmitted a recording of Martin’s classic “Volare” wirelessly via a semiconductor laser—the first time a laser has been used as a radio transmitter.
+Researchers from the Harvard John A. Paulson School of Engineering and Applied Sciences transmitted a recording of Martin’s classic “Volare” wirelessly via a semiconductor laser—the first time a laser has been used as a radio frequency transmitter.

 In a paper published in the Proceedings of the National Academy of Sciences, the researchers demonstrated a laser that can emit microwaves wirelessly, modulate them, and receive external radio frequency signals.